Kimberlee97/tp/docs/UserGuide.md

 **Format:** `clear`

 **How it works:**
-* All contacts in your address book will be permanently deleted
+* All contacts in Homey will be permanently deleted
 * This removes all contacts, not just the ones currently shown on your screen &nbsp;